 Children's Entertainment and Educational Initiatives

 Marlo Thomas has also made significant contributions to children's entertainment and education.
-In 1972, she created Free to Be...
-You and Me, a groundbreaking children's project that challenged gender stereotypes and promoted inclusivity.
+Practically speaking, in 1972, she created Free to Be...
+You and Me, a interesting children's project that challenged gender stereotypes and promoted inclusivity.
 The project included a record album, a book, and a television special, featuring songs, stories, and skits that celebrated individuality and diversity.

 Free to Be...
 You and Me was a critical and commercial success, inspiring generations of children to embrace their unique identities and challenge societal norms.
 The project's message of inclusivity and acceptance remains relevant today, and it continues to be used as an educational tool in schools and homes around the world.
 Thomas has continued to be involved in children's programming, appearing in shows like The New Adventures of Madeline and Friends.